 The end user cannot determine which type of hypervisor they communicate with, because their device communicates directly with the hypervisor.
 The guest has no direct communication with the host system beyond the hypervisor.

 Virtualized Computing System Components

 We can apply virtualization techniques to a variety of computing system components, including network virtualization, cloud virtualization, server virtualization, storage virtualization, and application virtualization.
-Use of hypervisor technology allows virtualization of each of these computing system components.
+The use of hypervisor technology allows the virtualization of each of these computing system components.